Blog

 Australia has laws prohibiting packing vehicles beyond their legal capacity because such a thing is a road mishap waiting to happen.
 Also, given that some of our limos are among the only working ones of their kind, overloading will accelerate the wear and tear on their parts due to the sheer weight.

 That said, the human body comes in various shapes and sizes.
 As such, a limo can be filled to maximum even if the passenger count is less than the legal capacity.
-This is known as a limo’s “comfortable capacity“ – something you’d want to take into account.
-After all, being packed like sardines is the last thing anyone wants in an enjoyable ride around town.
+This is known as a limo's “comfortable capacity” – something you'd want to take into account.
+As a rule of thumb, allow an offset of two to three passengers to the actual count to maximise comfort.